Roman Age (0 -400 AD)

 BOATHOUSES AT FERKINGSTAD

 At Hop in Ferkingstad, there are slipways, quays and boathouses big enough for boats up to 30 m long.
 Hop means “narrow, confined inlet”.
 The level of the land has risen since the boathouses were in use and today, they stand at 1.5 – 2 m over sea level.
-The boathouses date from Roman times, ca. 130-260 and 290-320 AD.
-A third boathouse probably dates from the Age of Migration.
-One of the boathouses is 33 m long and 8 m wide in the middle; the other is 30.3 m long and 5.6 m wide in the middle.
+The boathouses date from the Roman period.
+There is also av C-14 dating to the Merovingian period.
+These boathouses are over 30 m long and 5-6 m wide.
 The sides are built of large blocks of stone laid on top of one another to make fine, vertical walls.

 THE WARRIOR PRINCE WHO BECAME THE KING OF PEACE